mjdominus/git-util/README.md

 and doesn't fail completely in large repos.
 The name `lst` is supposed to remind you of `ls -t` and also of "LaST changes".

+`git-pusho` is for pushing local branches to a shared repository.
+If your username is `fred` and you have branch `topic` checked out, then `git pusho` is equivalent to `git push origin topic:fred/topic`.
+Unrecognized options are passed along to `git-push`.

+`git-q` is for quick queries.
+You give it a bunch of commit-ishes and it prints out their short hashes and commit dates, one per line, so that you can see which one was first.
+But if the first argument begins with a `%`, it is interpreted as a request for something other than the commit date, so that `git q %ae` gets the author email addresses instead, and `git q %s` gets the subjects and so forth.
+The full list of requestable information is documented in `git-log`.

 `git-quickpush` is useful when you want to push commits to a branch that is frequenty updated by many other people: You fetch the branch, rebase your commits onto the branch, then push the branch---and the